Meta-nilpotent knot invariants and symplectic automorphism groups of free nilpotent groups: Introduction

 \section{Introduction}

-In this paper, we study the meta-nilpotence of a knot $K$ in an integral homology 3-sphere\footnote{{\it An integral homology 3-sphere} is a closed 3-manifold having integral homology of the 3-sphere. } $M$ and suggest an approach to such knots in terms of certain automorphism groups.
+In this paper, we study the meta-nilpotence of a knot $K$ in an integral homology 3-sphere\footnote{{\it An integral homology 3-sphere} is a closed 3-manifold having integral homology of the 3-sphere. } $M$ and suggest an approach to such knots regarding certain automorphism groups.